pimcore/pimcore/doc/01_Getting_Started/00_Installation/00_Docker_Based_Installation.md

       <http://localhost/admin>

+## Caching
+Make sure to use any sort of [caching](https://pimcore.com/docs/platform/Pimcore/Development_Tools_and_Details/Cache/) to improve performance.
+We recommend Redis cache storage.

 ## Additional Information & Help

 If you would like to know more about the installation process or if you are having problems getting Pimcore up and running, visit the [Installation Guide](../../23_Installation_and_Upgrade/README.md) section.